The BTM standard is based on the needs of industry. Employers, academics and Government have told us that they value a status which:

 You will be asked to provide evidence which demonstrates that you have been working in a BTM related role(s) using skills equivalent to SFIA Level 5 or higher for at least two of the last three years.
 We will ask you to provide examples of work for which you have been personally responsible under the SFIA definitions of Complexity, Influence, Business Skills and Autonomy, along with an up to date copy of your CV.

-Revalidation will also require you to provide some examples of appropriate continuing professional development activities you have undertaken since being awarded the Professional or Executive certification level.
+Revalidation will also require you to provide some examples of appropriate continuing professional development activities you have undertaken since being awarded the Professional certification level.
 Although we do not prescribe the specific CPD activity to be carried out for revalidation, following a structured process and recording your CPD is recommended.
 More details on types of CPD can be found in our CPD Portal.
 We strongly recommend that you don’t leave it to the last few months to keep a record of your CPD and remember, the format of your CPD record is less important than the benefit you gained from your CPD when it comes to revalidation.

 The evidence you supply for revalidation will be peer assessed by our assessors.